tstillwell/curr-value/README.md

 `fetchCryptonatorTicker()`

-performs 'simple ticker' queries using the cryptonator API and displays the data to the user.
+performs 'simple ticker' queries using the cryptonator API

+`populateCurrencyInfo()`

+updates & display data retrieved from the API response

 #### jQuery-Autocomplete